eth-educators/eth-docker-docs/website/docs/Usage/ImportKeys.md

 rm .eth/seed_check/*
 ```

+## Decide whether to use web3signer

+You have the option of keeping the keys in web3signer, which means you will not need to move them if you switch CL clients.
+To enable web3signer, `nano .env` and set `WEB3SIGNER=true` and add `:web3signer.yml` to `COMPOSE_FILE`.

+> This has been tested with all clients, and Prysm support is [limited](https://github.com/prysmaticlabs/prysm/issues/12373) as of May 2023.

 ## Using the keymanager API to import keys

 **Warning** Import your validator key(s) to only *one* client.
 If you run them in two locations at once,